32 Snot’s People

 ‘I don’t know about that.
 I’m just doing my bit to clean my country up, ’he said with pride and lots of prejudice.
 ‘There’s a new day coming.’

 ‘Rest assured we’ll put about all these lazy lummoxes in their canoes and banana boats, bongo bongo back to the Congo or whatever stinking caves and woodpiles they crawled out of.
-Bingo, bangle, bungle, they’re happiest in tribal feathers, their witch doctors and voodoo zombies putting bones through their noses, hunting with spears and poison arrows in the jungle.
-A man can end up cooking in a pot.
-We don’t want that.
-All men are not created equal.
-We grew here.
-They flew here’.
+Bingo, bangle, bungle, they’re happiest in tribal feathers, their witch doctors and voodoo zombies putting bones and rings through their noses.

-‘If a black person is born in England it makes them British.’
+‘Everyone born in Britain should share in the common wealth of the nation.
+If a black person is born in England it makes them British.’

-‘Does it really.
+‘Does it really?
 If a dog is born in a stable it doesn’t make it a horse.
 We’ve got our place and they’ve got theirs.
 They should be left there to live their own ways.
 If God had meant for us to be together, he would ‘ve put us together.
 But look what he did.
 He put them over in Africa, and put the rest of us in all the white countries.’

 ‘ Well, he must’ve told them where they were, because somebody came and got them.’